 The preparation of the skin, exposure time, wavelength and light source used to activate the medicated cream are dependent upon the area of the body or face being treated, as well as the condition.

 After treatment has happened skin will be red, areas of pigmentation will darken and peel and some individuals may experience swelling especially around the lip and/or eye areas.
 These symptoms subside after around 2-7 days exposing fresh healthy underlying skin.
 Skin continues to improve in both texture and tone, pore size reduces and the oil flow of sebaceous glands is reduced resulting in less pore blockage.

-To achieve maximum improvement, a series of approximately three treatments at 2 to 4 week intervals are most effective.
+To achieve maximum improvement, a series of approximately three treatments at 2-4 week intervals are most effective.
 Some patients with actinic keratoses will achieve results in just one treatment.

-To book a consultation with a PDT Light Therapy specialist, please complete the form below.
+To enquire about a consultation with a PDT Light Therapy specialist, please complete the form below.

 We have made lots of changes to our daily routines throughout lockdown – many of us are enjoying a 20 second commute to work, Zooming in our pyjamas, sleeping in every morning, skipping the odd hair wash, and enjoying the comfort of leisurewear all day long.